mathspp/mathspp/pages/02.blog/counting-passwords-with-automatons/item.en.md

 ## Branching recursion

 However, we should be careful!
-If you have been reading my [Pydon'ts (Python coding tips)][pydonts] then you should know you have to [watch out for recursion][pydont-recursion].
+This problem lends itself to recursion but we should aways [watch out for recursion][pydont-recursion].
-In particular, because we have many arrows that can end up in the same place, we have a case of [branching recursion][pydont-recursion-branching] at hands
+Because we have many arrows that can end up in the same place, we have a case of [overlapping branching recursion][pydont-recursion-branching] at hands.
-(think of the recursion that happens when you compute the Fibonacci
-sequence: you end up recomputing many values).
 Because we want our code to be efficient, what we can do is cache the results as we go along.
 This will be the difference between the code running instantaneously